 I’ve learned this the long way.

-I’ve had a website for 13 years now, and had to learn a lot as I went.
-I know my website works now because I have two or three new bookings directly from my website every week.
+I’ve had a website for 14 years now, and had to learn a lot as I went along.
+I know my website works now because I have three or four new bookings directly from my website every week.

 Plus, whenever someone comes to see me for the first time I ask how they found me.
 All of them have at least seen my website; even if they have come through word of mouth, they all say that the site helped them decide to book.